Kuuribro/UE5-Uni-Biped-Control-Rig/README.md

 # UE5 Universal Biped Ctrl Rig

 A Control Rig designed for Bipeds of any skeleton.
 Use Control Rig with your existing characters without starting from scratch!

-Includes custom skeletons or characters that do not use Epic Skeleton!
+This custom skeletons or characters that do not use Epic Skeleton!
 Works for simple characters with shorter spines, different bone hierarchies, and more!
 Compatible with 5.3, 5,4

 +++++